koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ## Mac Storage

-1. The storage drive must be formatted as `HFS` or `AFPS`.
+1. The storage disk must be formatted as `HFS` or `AFPS`.
 2. The recordings storage directory can be configured within the `Scrypted NVR Plugin` Settings.
 [Multiple Storage Devices](#multiple-storage-devices) can also be added.
 3. Continue on to [Enable Camera Recording](/scrypted-nvr/camera-recording).

 ## Windows Storage

-1. The storage drive must be formatted as `NTFS`.
+1. The storage disk must be formatted as `NTFS`.
 2. The recordings storage directory can be configured within the `Scrypted NVR Plugin` Settings.
 [Multiple Storage Devices](#multiple-storage-devices) can also be added.

 ## Proxmox VE Volume